Obstructive Sleep Apnea (OSA)

 Overnight oximetry measures blood oxygen levels continuously during sleep to detect drops that suggest apnea episodes.

-Treatment Options for OSA
+Treatment Options

 There are various treatment options available to manage and alleviate the symptoms of OSA.
 These range from lifestyle changes and medical devices to surgical interventions, such as: